ArnaoutLab/diversity/README.md

 ## Frequency-sensitive diversity

 [In 1973, Hill introduced a framework](https://doi.org/10.2307/1934352) which unifies commonly used diversity indices into a single parameterized family of diversity measures.
 The so-called ***viewpoint parameter*** can be thought of as the sensitivity to rare species.
-At one end of the spectrum, when the viewpoint parameter is set to 0, species frequency is ignored entirely, and only the number of distinct species matters, while at the other end of the spectrum, when the viewpoint parameter is set to ∞, only the highest frequency species in a community is considered by the corresponding diversity measure.
+At one end of the spectrum, when the viewpoint parameter is set to 0, species frequency is ignored entirely, and only the number of distinct species matters, while at the other end of the spectrum, when the viewpoint parameter is set to $\infty$, only the highest frequency species in a community is considered by the corresponding diversity measure.
 Common diversity measures such as ***species richness***, ***Shannon entropy***, the ***Gini-Simpson index***, and the ***Berger-Parker index*** have simple and natural relationships with Hill's indices at different values for the viewpoint parameter (0, 1, 2, ∞, respectively).

 ## Similarity-sensitive diversity

 In addition to being sensitive to frequency, it often makes sense to account for similarity in a diversity measure.
-For example, a community of 2 different types of rodents, may be considered less diverse than a community where one of the rodent species was replaced by the same number of individuals of a bird species.
+For example, a community of two different types of rodents, may be considered less diverse than a community where one of the rodent species was replaced by the same number of individuals of a bird species.
 [Reeve et al.](https://arxiv.org/abs/1404.6520) and [Leinster and Cobbold](https://doi.org/10.1890/10-2402.1) present a general mathematically rigorous way of incorporating similarity measures into Hill's framework.
 The result is a family of similarity-sensitive diversity indices parameterized by the same viewpoint parameter as well as the similarity function used for the species in the meta- or subcommunities of interest.
 These similarity-sensitive diversity measures account for both the pairwise similarity between all species and their frequencies.

 ## One package to calculate them all